LoftyTowers/CheckoutPaymentGatewayApi/README.md

 -   Appsettings.json and the environment versions should not hold the connection settings to the database or at least have them encrypted.

 -   Assigning the response codes in the response controller should have had a mapping from my enums using automapper rather than manually mapping the responses.
+- I would have liked to have had code to match the supplied bankname to the

 ## Run